supnate/icropper/README.md

 iCropper
 ========

-Image Cropper implemented by pure javascript without any library dependency, which makes it small, fast and easy to integrate.
+iCropper is an image cropper implemented by pure javascript without any library dependency.
+It aims to be small, fast, flexible and easy to integrate.

 DEMO: http://supnate.github.io/icropper/demo.html